|

 Using your credit cards (and paying them off) is a great way to build a credit history if you don’t already have one.

-Just be sure to watch your spending ratio on the card by maintaining a ‘credit utilization ratio’ that’s less than 30% of the card’s spending limit.
+You should just watch your spending ratio on the card by maintaining a ‘credit utilization ratio’ that’s less than 30% of the card’s spending limit.

-For instance, if the credit limit on your card is $1,000… 30% of that is $300.
+For instance, if your card’s credit limit is $1,000, 30% of that is $300.

 So, work on not having a balance over the ratio of $300 on that card.